Tilden Prep FAQs

 Since all academic coursework is individualized, you can enroll any time during the year.
 We will provide an assessment of your needs and make recommendations about how to make the best use of our services.
-To start the enrollment process, call 510-525-5506 for the Albany Campus, 925-933-5506 for the Walnut Creek Campus, and (415) 944-2254 for the Marin campus to arrange an informational interview.
+To start the enrollment process, call 510-525-5506 for the Albany Campus or 925-933-5506 for the Walnut Creek Campus to arrange an informational interview.

 Distance Learning FAQs